aitosLove/aitos-public/README.md

 ## Future Development (V3 Roadmap)

-The V3 roadmap aims to further enhance the Wonderland V2 platform with the following key improvements:
+The V3 roadmap aims to further enhance the AITOS V2 platform with the following key improvements:

 *   **Typed Events and Tasks:**
     *   **Goal:** Introduce strong typing for all events and tasks within the agent system.